GalaChain/sdk/docs/authorization.md

 ```

 **Warning**: Do not provide the current chaincode ID in `allowedOriginChaincodes` property.
-It effectively means providing open access with not authorization for everyone who provides `service|<current-chaincode>` in `dto.signerAddress`.
+It effectively means providing open access with no authorization for everyone who provides `service|<current-chaincode>` in `dto.signerAddress`.

 ### Calling the external chaincode